-If you need to export SQL query results from BigQuery to Google Sheets (and you don’t want to mess around with an app script), you should consider one of the following ready-to-use options:
+If you need to export SQL query results from BigQuery to Google Sheets (and you don’t want to mess around with the Apps Script), you should consider one of the following ready-to-use options:

 - BigQuery web UI